axsh/openvdc/ci/acceptance-test/README.md

 The actual test code is in the `tests` directory.
 This is written in go using the [Testing](https://golang.org/pkg/testing/) package.
 During the CI's rpmbuild stage, these tests are compiled as a binary and packaged in an rpm called `openvdc-acceptance-test`.
 This way we don't have to worry about installing go and setting up a GOPATH on the test environment.

-### The docker container
+### The Docker container

 The test environment consists of multiple KVM machines and we've decided to put them all together in a Docker container.
 That way we can test multiple branches in parallel and cleanup becomes simple.
 We just remove the container when we're done.

-The command we run inside of the docker container is `run_tests.sh`.
+The command we run inside of the Docker container is `run_tests.sh`.
 This script will first write the correct OpenVDC yum repository to `/etc/yum.repos.d/openvdc.repo`.
 The environment variables described in [Quick start](#quick-start) decide which repository is used.

 Next the `run_tests.sh` script installs the `openvdc-acceptance-test` package through yum which depends on `openvdc-cli`.